 Apart from this, Italy is very used to visitors and are as tolerant in their attitudes as any of their European neighbours.
 Most visitors will have very few problems here beyond the initial time it takes to get used to the Italian manner of talking wildly with their hands and tendency to be very tactile in conversation.

-There are no recommended vaccinations for visiting Italy, but it is still strongly recommended that all travellers are up to date with their routine vaccinations including tetanus and polio.
+There are no recommended vaccinations for visiting Italy, but it is still strongly recommended that all travellers are up to date with their routine vaccinations including any boosters.

 All EU and UK citizens are entitled to free healthcare in Italy thanks to reciprocal arrangements, but will still need an EHIC card to access it.
 Everyone else should ensure that they have adequate insurance as any medical treatment outside immediate emergency trauma care will come at a very high cost.